-The Corporate Office focuses on selected global platforms strategies and their implementation, such as finance, tax and treasury, human resources, IT, supply chain, corporate communications and investor relations, legal affairs, IPR and compliance.
-The Corporate Office supports the President and CEO in preparing materials for the Board of Directors' and Executive Board's meetings and prepares the Group's financial reporting.
-In addition, the line management of the Group's other businesses, real estate and investment portfolio, is within the responsibility of the Corporate Office.
-At the end of 2016, the Corporate Office included the President and CEO, COO & CFO, Senior Vice President, Human Resources, Senior Vice President, Supply Chain, Chief Information Officer, Senior Vice President, Business Development and Senior Vice President, Finance, and Director, Corporate Communications and Corporate Responsibility.
+The Corporate Office focuses on selected global platform strategies and their implementation, such as finance, tax and treasury, human resources, IT, supply chain, corporate communications and investor relations, legal affairs, IPR and compliance.
+The Corporate Office supports the President and CEO in preparing materials for the Board of Directors' and Executive Leadership Team's meetings and prepares the Group's financial reporting.
+In addition, the line management of the Group's other businesses, real estate and investment portfolio, falls under the responsibility of the Corporate Office.
+At the end of 2017, the Corporate Office included the President and CEO; Chief Operating Officer; Chief Financial Officer; Chief Human Resources Officer; Chief Supply Chain Officer; Vice President, Business Processes and Chief Information Officer; Chief Marketing Officer; General Counsel; Senior Vice President, Business Development; Vice President, Global Tax; and Vice President, Corporate Communications and Sustainability.

-The corporate management followed the business regions' and the business units' performance and plans through monthly and quarterly reports and met quarterly with the business regions' management to follow up on key activities and to address strategies for the respective region as well as business model implementation.
-Significant decisions on regional strategy or investments were discussed and decided in these regional board meetings.
-Respectively, business unit boards consisting of corporate and business unit management convened twice a year to review category and brand strategies and performance.
+The corporate management follows the performance and plans of the Strategic Business Units through monthly and quarterly reports and meets with the business management every quarter to follow up on key activities and to address strategies for the respective business as well as implement the business model.
+Significant decisions on business strategy or investments are discussed and decided at these meetings.
+SBU boards consisting of corporate and SBU management respectively convene four times a year to discuss business strategies, action plans and financial plans.

-FISKARS ORGANIZATION 2016
+FISKARS ORGANIZATION 2017